top of page

 Statement of Faith to Say Amen to for the Book of Exodus:

-I can be awakened to know that being saved by grace through faith includes a living sacrifice.
+I can be awakened to know that being saved by grace through faith sacrifices self-righteous behaviors.

 Essential Question:

-How can I be saved by grace through faith when I live in a world that does not have faith in God?
+How can I be saved by grace through faith when the world teaches self-righteous behaviors?

 Book of Exodus: